 BLS CPR for Healthcare Providers

-The Basic Life Support (BLS) for Healthcare Providers course is designed to prepare a wide variety of healthcare professionals with the ability to recognize life-threatening emergencies, provide CPR, use the AED, and relieve choking in a safe, timely and effective manner.
-The intended audience are those who provide direct patient care in a wide variety of settings.
+The Basic Life Support (BLS) for Healthcare Providers Course is designed to prepare a wide variety of healthcare professionals.
+Students will gain the ability to recognize life-threatening emergencies, provide CPR, use the AED, and relieve choking in a safe, timely, and effective manner.
+The intended audience for the BLS CPR for Healthcare Providers course is those who provide direct patient care in a wide variety of settings.

 - Key changes in basic life support, reflecting the new science from the 2010 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care

 - The American Heart Association Chain of Survival

 - 1-Rescuer CPR and AED for adult, child and infant

 - 2-Rescuer CPR and AED for adult, child and infant